Patrick010/CloudShell/docs/prompt.md

-# Prompt for Jules: Build CloudShell-ownCloud
+# Prompt: Build ownShell-ownCloud

-You are building a GitHub project called **CloudShell-ownCloud**.
+You are building a GitHub project called **ownShell-ownCloud**.
 Your task is to scaffold an ownCloud app that embeds a secure, web-based SSH terminal.
 Follow these steps precisely:

 ## 1. Project Structure
-- Create a folder `CloudShell-ownCloud`
+- Create a folder `ownShell-ownCloud`
 - Inside, create subfolders: `appinfo`, `controller`, `templates`, `docs`, `css`, `js`

 ## 2. App Info
-- In `appinfo/info.xml`, define the app ID `cloudshell`, name, summary, description, version `0.1.0`, MIT license, author, and namespace.
+- In `appinfo/info.xml`, define the app ID `ownshell`, name, summary, description, version `0.1.0`, GNU-3 license, author, and namespace.
 - In `appinfo/routes.php`, define a route `/terminal` mapped to `TerminalController#index`.

 ## 3. Controller